dashjoin/json-schema-form/README.md

 ## JSON Schema Extensions

-We define a couple of extensions to JSON Schema in order to define the user interface and layout of the form:
+We define a couple of extensions to JSON Schema in order to define the user interface and layout of the form.
+Please also see the [demo playground](https://dashjoin.github.io/) where examples of all configuration options are available.

 ### widget

 This options specifies a specific input widget to be used.
+The default is a simple text field.
 The following options are available:

 * select: shows a select input field with options (No free text entry is possible.
 Options can be loaded via rest (see below))
 * upload: the JSON property is set to the contents of an uploaded file